fsvreddit/image-moderator/README.md

-A Dev Platform app for detecting AI content in images.
+A Dev Platform app for detecting AI or other unwanted content in images.

-This app uses the Sightengine API to analyse image posts for AI content.
+This app uses the Sightengine API to analyse image posts.
+Detections supported:

+* AI-generated images
+* Deepfake images
+* Minors in images
+* Poor quality (blurry) images
+* Offensive content (Nazi, white supremacist or terrorist imagery)
+* Spammy QR codes or text on an image
+* Drug imagery

 To use, you need to sign up to [Sightengine's platform](https://sightengine.com/) and obtain an API user ID and key.
 You must set the API User in the app settings, and the API key via the subreddit context menu.

-For many use cases, Sightengine's free tier will be adequate, permitting 100 AI detections per day up to 400/month.
+For many use cases, Sightengine's free tier will be adequate, permitting 500 "operations" per day up to 2,000/month.
+AI and Deepfake checks use 5 "operations" each, while other checks use 1 each.
 For higher usage needs, Sightengine offer paid plans.

 ## Checking images